Heroes' Square (Budapest): History and outlook

-When the monument was originally constructed, Hungary was a part of the Austro-Hungarian Empire and thus the last five spaces for statues on the left of the colonnade were reserved for members of the ruling Habsburg dynasty.
-From left to right these were Ferdinand I (relief: Defense of the Castle at Eger); Leopold I (relief: Eugene of Savoy defeats the Turks at Zenta), Charles III, Maria Theresa (relief: The Hungarian Diet votes support for Maria Therese with their vow "vitam et sanguinem" at Pressburg on 11 September 1741) and Franz Joseph (relief: Franz Joseph crowned by Gyula Andrássy).
-The monument was damaged in World War II and when it was rebuilt the Habsburgs were replaced by the current figures.
+When the monument was constructed, the Kingdom of Hungary was a part of the Austro-Hungarian Empire and the last 5 statues on the left colonnade were reserved for members of the ruling Habsburg dynasty.
+King Ferdinand I (relief: Defense of the Castle of Eger in 1552), King Charles III (relief: Eugene of Savoy defeats the Turks at Battle of Zenta in 1697), Queen Maria Theresa (relief: The Hungarian Diet votes support for Maria Theresa with their vow ("Our lives and our blood!") in 1741), King Leopold II (relief: The return of the Holy Crown of Hungary to Buda in 1790), and King Franz Joseph (relief: Franz Joseph crowned by Prime Minsiter Gyula Andrássy, the much-loved Hungarian Queen Elisabeth also appears, and Ferenc Deák, the Hungarian statesman who played a leading role in the Austro-Hungarian Compromise of 1867).